 Mishmar is on select Thursday evenings for grades 2-5 and begins after Sukkos.
 Please be sure to pick up students on time after Mishmar so as not to infringe upon the rebbeim's other responsibilities.

 Physical Education

-Students in Kindergarten (pre1A) through 5th grade have physical education classes weekly.
-Nursery students have physical education class every other week.
+Students in Nursery through 5th grade have physical education classes weekly.
 Sneakers should be worn.

 Additional Special Classes